SusheelThapa/command/command/c/cat.md

 ---

-### _Concatenation:_
+### _Concatenating:_

-With more than one argument, it concatenates several files and combined result is by default printed to the terminal, but user often redirects the result into another files.
+When given multiple arguments, it concatenates the specified files and prints the combined result to the terminal by default.
+However, you can redirect the result to another file.

 Suppose we have two files named `file1.txt` and `file2.txt` with following lines.